 In 2006, I took the leap and retired from teaching to devote myself full time to refining the teaching tools I had been using and to founding Child1st Publications.
-What started as a fledgling one-person operation in my home office has grown, thanks to the internet and word of mouth, to reaching customers in many countries of the world.
-In spite of the challenges of a sluggish economy, Child1st has grown steadily, proving the fact that many children, whether beginners, or those labeled with a variety of disabilities, benefit from having access to resources that speak to their own way of learning.
+What started as a fledgling one-person operation in my home has grown, thanks to the internet and word of mouth, to reaching customers every state in the USA, and in over one hundred countries in the world.
+Child1st has grown steadily, proving the fact that thousands of children, whether beginners, or those labeled with a variety of disabilities, benefit from having access to resources that speak to their own way of learning.
 And giving a child what makes sense to their brain will ignite in them a love for learning!

 Let’s join together in inspiring our children to Love Learning!